Healthy Homes Assessment Ōtāne

 Draught Stopping Ōtāne

-Draughts can lead to lower temperatures in houses.
-A draughty home will cost more to heat, meaning wasting energy and increased bills.
+Draughts may lead to lower temperatures in homes.
+A damp house costs more to heat, which results in wasting energy and resulting in higher bills.

-There is no need to block up intentional holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows might be necessary to allow for movement within the structure when the house warms and cools so that they can still be opened and closed rather than being stuck.
-We will check every window and door during your Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes that are part of the construction.
+For example, tiny gaps around windows and doors might be necessary to allow for movement within the building as the house warms and cools so that they can still be shut and opened, rather than sticking.
+We will test the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections